 Temperature-Programmed Desorption (TPD) for Catalysts Analytical Service

-Starting from $110 per sample, MSE Analytical Services offer professional Temperature-Programmed Desorption (TPD) Measurement Services for catalysts using Micromeritics AutoChem1 II 2920. $110 per sample using NH3 gas or $145 per sample using other gases
+Starting from $110 per sample, MSE Analytical Services offer professional Temperature-Programmed Desorption (TPD) Measurement Services for catalysts using Micromeritics AutoChem1 II 2920. $110 per sample using NH3 gas or $145 per sample using other gases.
+The actual cost should be quoted based on each sample's conditions.

 * Note: D